-1.Vigorously stir together 2 cups each of flour and water (fresh spring water is best) in a large jar or bowl.
+1.Vigorously stir together 2 cups each of flour and non-chlorinated water (fresh spring water is best) in a large glass or ceramic jar or bowl.
 Feel free to add organic unwashed grapes, plums or berries to lend their chalky film of yeast (aka “bloom”) to speed up the process.

-2. Cover with a cheesecloth or dishtowel to allow air flow while guarding from critters.
+2. Cover with a cheesecloth or dishtowel to allow airflow while guarding from fruit flies and critters.

 3. Store your batter in a warm spot, ideally 70° – 80° F, with good air circulation.
 Stir your batter at least once a day with a wooden spoon to distribute the yeast evenly.

-4. Once you notice tiny bubbles surfacing on your batter (not ones caused by stirring!), usually after 3 or 4 days, it’s ready to feed.
+4. Once you notice tiny bubbles surfacing on your batter (not ones caused by stirring), usually after 3 or 4 days, you’re ready to start the feeding process.
 If this is not the case, try moving it to a warmer spot or adding a teeny bit of packaged yeast.

 5. Strain out any fruit and add 1 – 2 tablespoons more flour to the batter every day for 3 days, always stirring vigorously.
-Though the starter will thicken, you want it to remain liquid in form, like pancake batter, so feel free to add more water if necessary.
+This will thicken your starter.
+You want it to have a pancake batter consistency, so add more flour or water as necessary.

 7. Make sure to always replenish your starter after each use!
-To do so, simply stir in equal parts flour and water to the amount you poured out.
+To do so, simply stir in flour and water equal to the amount you poured out.
 SO, let’s say you used 1 cup starter to bake a loaf.
 You should then replenish your starter batter with 1 cup flour and 1 cup water, stirring vigorously.
-If you like a strong sourdough flavor, you can leave your replenished starter out to ferment for 4 – 8 hours.
+If you like a strong sourdough flavor, you can leave your replenished starter out to ferment for 4 – 8 hours after each feeding before refrigerating.
 Otherwise, simply replenish and refrigerate!